sph-mn/sph-sc-lib/readme.md

 # included libraries
 * futures: fine-grained parallelism with objects that can be waited on for results
-* i-array: a fixed size array with variable length content that makes iteration easier to code
+* i-array: a fixed size array type with variable length content that makes iteration easier to code
 * imht-set: a minimal, macro-based fixed size hash-table data structure for sets of integers
 * memreg: track heap memory allocations in function scope
 * mi-list: a minimal, macro-based linked list
 * queue: a minimal queue for any data type
-* a generic quicksort implementation for arrays of any type
+* quicksort: a generic implementation for arrays of any type
+* spline-path: interpolated 2d paths between some given points
 * status: return-status and error handling with a tiny status object with status id and source library id
 * thread-pool: a task queue with pthread threads and wait conditions to pause inactive threads
 * experimental